23Jyo/IntelProj/README.md

 -`Streamlit:` is a Python library that allows you to create interactive, web-based applications for data science and machine learning projects.

+-`onnxruntime:` is a high performance inference engine for running machine learning models in the ONNX format.

 ## Team Members

 -[Jyothsna Sara Abey](https://github.com/23Jyo)